soc-smiths/planning/track-02-forgecheck.md

 point (no source code), identify the likely bug class (e.g. stack corruption, bad jump target, ABI violation) using only objdump output and register state.

+**Task 5 — Run it on Spike**
+Given a provided small RISC-V binary, run it under Spike, capture the execution trace/output, and explain what "matching the golden reference" would mean if this were later compared against RTL simulation.

+**Task 6 — PMP reasoning**
+Given a provided memory map (bootloader region + application region), describe the PMP configuration (address range + permissions) that would prevent application code from writing into the bootloader region.

 ---